OpenAstronomy/GSoC/application.md

 We aim to involve all new people with our communities as much as we can.
 GSoC students will be encouraged no less.
 We hope to convince them of the attractive and usability that our projects have for the long term.
-As many solar and astrophysicists are new to these tools and good programming practices, we will invite the students to give tutorials about their contribution to astronomy and astrophysics institutes near their home town.
+As many astronomers and astrophysicists are new to these tools and good programming practices, we will invite the students to give tutorials about their contribution to astronomy and astrophysics institutes and occasionally at international conferences.
 This will help the students to get a better understanding of the needs in the community and to get closer to the users and the field.
-This may provide the student a big push in their career, and open new doors in the astronomical research world.
-Over the years some of our summer students have given talks at astronomical institutes in Austria, England, Ireland and India.
+This can also provide the student a big push in their career, and open new doors.
+Some of our students have found internships with NASA or STScI.

-To further encourage students, we ask the students to spend a small fraction of their time reviewing others’ pull requests - creating an habit that they may follow once GSoC ends.
+To further encourage students, we ask the students to spend a small fraction of their time reviewing others’ pull requests - creating a habit that they may follow once GSoC ends.

-[990/1000]
+Several of our previous students became mentors themselves in later years.

+[993/1000]

 ## Has your org been accepted as a mentoring org in Google Summer of Code before?